 Certified Public Accountant (CPA)

 The CPA designation sets the foundation for many careers in accounting and business.
 CPAs provide various professional services, including tax, audit, and consulting services, and hold various positions in public and corporate accounting, such as controller or chief financial officer (CFO).
 The requirements for obtaining the CPA designation vary by state.
 Students interested in becoming a CPA should review the board of accountancy website for their state and contact the board with any questions about eligibility.
-This certification is administered by the American Institute of Certified Public Accountants (AICPA), which maintains a listing of eligibility requirements by state.
+The National Association of State Boards of Accountancy (NASBA) maintains a board of accountancy directory.

 If you have any questions, please send an email to firstname.lastname@example.org